-- 4.6 The Sandwell HDRC will be based on the theme of Poverty and Cost of Living, aligning with the LUP to address the wider determinants of health and tackle systemic disadvantage in the Borough. - 4.7 The HDRC vision is to undertake evidence-informed, robustly evaluated activities that reflect the needs and values of our diverse local communities.
-The Sandwell HDRC will align with a borough-wide Levelling Up Programme to improve the wider determinants of health. - 4.8 The HDRC aims to transform SMBC's research culture and infrastructure to: - Make the best use of empirical evidence to inform decision-making and investment

-- Robustly evaluate services to ensure quality, effectiveness and cost-effectiveness - Facilitate research activity with partner organisations and local residents - Effectively disseminate research outputs for wider influence

-4.9 This will be achieved by:

-- Strengthening research and development capacity, resources and infrastructure - Embedding a strong research culture for evidence-informed decision-making - Developing robust systems and partnerships for cultural and knowledge exchange - Creating a community-led research culture
+- 4.6 The Sandwell HDRC will be based on the theme of Poverty and Cost of Living, aligning with the LUP to address the wider determinants of health and tackle systemic disadvantage in the Borough.
+A detailed Business Plan is attached (Appendix 1), with a plain English summary (Appendix 2). - 4.7 The HDRC vision is to undertake evidence-informed, robustly evaluated activities that reflect the needs and values of our diverse local communities. - 4.8 The HDRC aims to transform SMBC's research culture and infrastructure to: - Make the best use of empirical evidence to inform decision-making and investment - Robustly evaluate services to ensure quality, effectiveness and cost-effectiveness - Facilitate research activity with partner organisations and local residents - Effectively disseminate research outputs for wider influence - 4.9 This will be achieved by: - Strengthening research and development capacity, resources and infrastructure - Embedding a strong research culture for evidence-informed decision-making - Developing robust systems and partnerships for cultural and knowledge exchange - Creating a community-led research culture